 - Significantly improves your search engine optimization (SEO)

-You’ll want to produce high-quality content that focuses on something other than your products and company to avoid being too self-promotional.
+You’ll want to produce high-quality content in a variety of formats (e.g. blog posts, ebooks, videos) that focuses on something other than your products and company to avoid being too self-promotional.
 The key with content marketing is to provide real value through content your customers might find relevant or interesting.

 Starting a blog doesn’t mean simply sharing your thoughts and feelings hoping it leads to a sale.
 Instead, you want to create educational content that solves a problem for your audience and is easy to find through search engines.